codercowboy/mingame/tasks.md

  * Need a way to restart level when user gets stuck
  * How does it look on a iphone plus?
+ * crashes when user attempts to go off screen when level has player outside of screen

 # Levels